Ky-Vu/Stellaris-Mods/README.md

 ### Detailed Changes ###
 * Research
   - **Institute/Supercomputer**
-    - Empire limit removed - now Planet limit of 1
+    - Empire limit increased to 10
+    - Planet limit of 1
     - +5% all research now reduced to +0.5% (this will show up as +0% in the modifiers but it is working - I don't know how to fix this)
+    - +1 Scientist Leader cap now reduced to +0.2
     - +0.5% all research produced for each researcher per researcher
     - +0.5 Exotic Gases upkeep for each researcher
   - **Faculty of Archaestudies**